La Bête (film)

 The Beast (La Bête) is a 1975 French erotic horror film written, edited, and directed by Walerian Borowczyk.
-Although sometimes compared with Beauty and the Beast, there are no parallels in the plot except that it features the relationship between a beast (monster) and a woman.
 The film was noted for its explicit sexual content, including teratophilia (attraction to monsters), upon its initial release.
 It has become a cult film.

 A loose adaptation of the novella Lokis by Prosper Mérimée was originally conceived in 1972 as a film on its own.
 However, Borowczyk later rendered Lokis as a story (La véritable histoire de la bête du Gévaudan) in Immoral Tales (1974), which was envisaged to be a film of six stories.
 After Immoral Tales was remastered as a film of four stories, the footage became the dream sequence of The Beast.